-God is convicting Israel about the Idolatry in their lives.
-He is also challenging their false God’s to step to Him.
+What we observe from Isaiah 41 is that we have a lot in common with Israel.
+Throughout the book, God is trying to convict Israel about the idolatry in their lives.
+He is also challenging their false gods to ‘step’ to Him.
 When none do, God comes back to reassure Israel that He is enough.

-God is enough.
-Enough strength in hard times.
-God is always with you and you can count on His comfort and strength in every season of life.
+- You can count on His comfort and strength in every season of life.

-When times are hard I tend to turn to everything but God first.
-God is my last resort way too often.
+When times are hard, God is showing me I turn to everything Him first.
+I hate it, but God is my last resort way too often.